Unit 3: Scientific Machine Learning and Physics-Informed Machine Learning — an overview

 3.5 Proper Orthogonal Decomposition (POD)

 Dynamical systems often look high-dimensional but live on a low-dimensional manifold — a turbulent flow field has millions of grid cells but the coherent motion (vortices, waves) is described by a handful of modes.
 Proper Orthogonal Decomposition (POD) — also called Principal Component Analysis when applied to snapshot matrices — extracts those modes systematically.
-It’s the classical workhorse for reduced-order modelling (ROM) and the first thing to reach for when you suspect your system has hidden low-dimensional structure.
+It’s the classical standard for reduced-order modelling (ROM) and the first thing to reach for when you suspect your system has hidden low-dimensional structure.

 The snapshot SVD